Learning Explicit Single-Cell Dynamics Using ODE Representations: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Chan Zuckerberg Initiative (CZI) through the External Residency Program.
 We thank CZI for the opportunity to participate in this program, which enabled close collaboration and access to critical resources.
-We also thank Alexander Tong and Lazar Atanackovic for sharing code and technical clarifications, which were essential for reproducing their results and conducting our subsequent experiments.
+We furthermore thank Peter Kharchenko, Bianca Dumitrascu, and Alicia Michael for very helpful discussions and guidance related to the single-cell application domain.
+We thank Alexander Tong and Lazar Atanackovic for sharing code and technical clarifications, which were essential for reproducing their results and conducting our subsequent experiments.
 Similarly, we thank the first authors of DeepRUOT \citep{zhang2025deepruot} and VGFM \citep{wang2025jointvelocitygrowthflowmatching}, Dongyi Wang and Zhenyi Zhang, for providing their code and assistance with its use.
 Finally, we thank the Causal Learning and Artificial Intelligence group at ISTA for their valuable feedback and discussions throughout the project.